getvariant/variant-java-servlet-adapter/README.md

 ## 2. Classpath Installation

-The servlet adapter JAR file and its two transitive dependencies can be found in this repository in the [/lib](https://github.com/getvariant/variant-java-servlet-adapter/tree/master/lib) directory.
+The servlet adapter JAR file and its two transitive dependencies can be found in this repository's [/lib](https://github.com/getvariant/variant-java-servlet-adapter/tree/master/lib) directory.
 Add all three JAR files on your host application's classpath.

 Note that these libraries in turn have the following transitive dependencies: